teleprint-me/archive/docs/specs/01-Data-Management.md

 -   **Current Value** represents the most recent total value of our investment.
 -   **Order Size** represents the amount that we purchased.
 -   **Total Order Size** represents the total amount that we purchased.
--   **Time Period** represents the total number of times we've invested.
+-   **Interval** represents the total number of times we've invested.

 _Principal Amount_ is the only _constant value_.
 A **constant value** is a
 _fixed value_, meaning a value that does not change.
 The rest are _variables_.
 A